 where $\lambda^{(i)}$ is the restriction of $\tilde{\lambda}$ to the $i$-th sheet of $\Sigma$.
 We can interpret this equation as follows: $h\del-\lambda^{(i)}$ is an $h$-connection on a line bundle $L$ over an open set $U$ of the $i$-th leaf of the spectral curve $\Sigma$ and $\psi^{(i)}$ is a section of $L$.
-Hence we see that Equation \eqref{Eq:abelian} is an abelianization of the flat connection $h\del-A$ from \eqref{Eq:equa-diff-global}.
+Hence, we see that \Cref{Eq:abelian} is an abelianization of the flat connection $h\del-A$ from \Cref{Eq:equa-diff-global}.

 The WKB ansatz \eqref{Eq:formal.WKB.sol} gives $n$ formal solutions on $S\setminus P$, where $P$ denotes the set of poles and branch points.
-There seems to be a contradiction, since around a branch point, sheets get exchanged but from the differential equation perspective, these are smooth points, so there should be no monodromy.
+There seems to be a contradiction, since around a branch point, sheets get exchanged, but from the differential equation perspective, these are smooth points, so there should be no monodromy.
 The resolution of this apparent contradiction is that the WKB solutions are only formal solutions with zero radius of convergence.

-The naive hope would be that there is a actual solution $\psi^{(i)}$ to the differential equation for which the WKB formal solution $\psi^{(i)}_{formal}$ is an asymptotic expansion when $h\to 0$.
+The naive hope would be that there is an analytic solution $\psi^{(i)}_{\text{an}}$ to the differential equation for which the WKB formal solution $\psi^{(i)}_{\text{formal}}$ is an asymptotic expansion when $h\to 0$.
 Unfortunately, such an exact solution does not exist in general.
 We have to restrict the way $h$ can tend to 0.
-Because of the exponential function in the WKB ansatz, we have to restrict $h$ to stay in a half-plane as the following example shows.
+Due to the exponential function in the WKB ansatz, we have to restrict $h$ to stay in a half-plane as the following example shows.

-\begin{example} Consider the function $f(z)=e^{-1/z}$.
+\begin{example} Consider the function $f(z)=\E^{-1/z}$.
 It is a holomorphic function on $\mathbb{C}^*$ with an essential singularity at the origin.
 For $\mathrm{Re}(z)>0$, the limit of $f(z)$ for $z\to 0$ (while staying in the half plane defined by $\mathrm{Re}(z)>0$) is 0.
 For $\mathrm{Re}(z)<0$, the same limit diverges. \end{example}

 In the sequel, we will modify the WKB formal solutions to exact solutions which are generically asymptotic to the formal solution in a half-plane.
 The points on the surface where this asymptotic behavior fails form a combinatorial object - the spectral network.